cloudartisan/cloudartisan.github.com/content/posts/2010-11-21-install-uwsgi-latest-on-ubuntu-server-10-10.markdown

 published: 2010-11-21
 title: Install uWSGI (latest) on Ubuntu Server 10.10
 slug: install-uwsgi-latest-on-ubuntu-server-10-10
+summary: uWSGI is a fast, self-healing, WSGI server.
+In this post I show how to install the latest version on Ubuntu Server 10.10...

 uWSGI is a fast, self-healing, WSGI server.
 It is typically used with Python web applications.
 It works very well with the Cherokee Web Server and the Django web application framework.